CertusOp/humly-control-panel-rest-api/Postman Collection/README.md

 ## Import Humly Postman Collection

 From menu select File --> Import.
-In “Import File” tab provide click on “Choose File” and navigate to “Humly REST integration.postman_collection.json” file.
+In “Import File” tab provide click on “Choose File” and navigate to `Humly REST integration.postman_collection.json` file.
 By clicking on “Open” button you will finish import process.

 ## Working with Humly Postman Collection